mvolkmann/blog/src/smalltalk.md

 Classes define sets of associated class variables, instance variables, class methods, and instance methods.

+All classes are global.
+Their names are added to the global variable `Smalltalk` which is a `SystemDictionary`.
+This requires all class names to be unique.
+Typically a common prefix is added to a set of related class names in order to make the unique.

 All classes inherit from one other class, except `Object` which is the highest superclass of all classes.